Minnesota Martyrs- Guest Post Nate Van Denend

 Tragedy Strikes the Household of God!

-This is part 2 of our series on Building the Covenant Familyly.
+This is part 2 of our series on Building the Covenant Family.
 To read part one, click here.
 Instead of obeying the owner and builder of the magnificent dwelling, our forebears rebelled and tried to take ownership.
 God comes into His garden and finds Adam and Eve hiding.
 He pronounces curses to Adam that his work will be tough and fruitless.
 Eve’s childbearing will be extremely painful, the serpent is to crawl on stomach forever and in vs 19: we read the punishment promised if they disobeyed: “By the sweat of your face You will eat bread, Till you return to the ground, Because from it you were taken; For you are dust, And to dust you shall return.” and then they are driven out of God’s house, Genesis 3:23-24.

 Building a Covenant Family Part 1